Central Florida Presbytery PCUSA

 For More Information Contact: Barbara Sayles, CFP Hunger Action Advocate

-Application for CFP Hunger Relief Program funding 2023 Now Closed
+Application Period for CFP Hunger Relief Program funding consideration for 2026 Now Open

 Picture